Quick Links

 Warrior Wednesdays:

 Each Wednesday has been designated as “Warrior Wednesday.”
-Be sure to show your school pride by wearing your Wesclin gear (no hats, please!).
+Be sure to show your school pride by wearing your Wesclin gear.
 Students and their families are also encouraged to come out and support the various teams throughout the year.

 Class Website: